buanet/ioBroker.docker/README.md

 ## Installation & Usage

+**Important Notice: Switching an existing ioBroker-installation from node6 to node8 (docker-iobroker v1 to v2) requires an additional step inside ioBroker!
+After Upgrade you have to call "reinstall.sh" for recompiling your Installation for the use with node8.
+For Details see official ioBroker-documentation (http://www.iobroker.net/docu/?page_id=5106&lang=de).
+Make backup first!!!**

 A detailed tutorial (german) can be found on my website (https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/).<br>
 For discussion and support please visit ioBroker-forum-thread (http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or use the comments section at the linked tutorial.
 Please do not contact me directly for any support-reasons.
 Every support-question should be answered in a public place.
 Thank you.

 ## Changelog

+### v2.0.0 (2018-12-05)
+* using node8 instead of node6

 ### v1.2.1beta (2018-09-12)
 * added support for firetv-adapter